Dr Pepper Bundt Cake

 Share

 The Dr Pepper is the secret to how moist this cake stays.
 The soda keeps the crumb soft and tender, while its cola-caramel sweetness and faint baking spice deepen the chocolate so it tastes richer than cocoa alone.
 The mild acidity also reacts with the baking soda to give the cake a beautiful rise.
-I use classic Dr Pepper for its full sugar and bubbles, though Dr Pepper Cherry gives the chocolate a black-forest edge I love around the holidays.
+Use classic Dr Pepper for its full sugar and bubbles, though Dr Pepper Cherry gives the chocolate a black-forest edge that shines around the holidays.

 Why Dr Pepper works in this recipe